|Administrative cooperation in the EU (2011-2016)|

 The essential piece of legislation in this respect is Council Directive 2011/16/EU as regards administrative cooperation in the field of taxation (Council Directive 2011/16/EU and the press release).
 The 2011 Directive established all the necessary procedures for better cooperation between tax administrations in the European Union - such as exchanges of information on request; spontaneous exchanges; automatic exchanges; participation in administrative enquiries; simultaneous controls; and notifications to each other of tax decisions.
 It also provided for the necessary practical tools, such as a secure electronic system for the information exchange.

-This Directive was recently amended by Council Directive 2014/107/EU which extended the cooperation between tax authorities to automatic exchange of financial account information (Council Directive 2014/107/EU and the press release).
+This Directive was recently amended by extending the cooperation between tax authorities to automatic exchange of financial account information (Council Directive 2014/107/EU and the press release) and cross-border tax rulings and advance pricing arrangements (Council Directive of 8 December 2015).

 - The Directive provides for the exchange of information that is of `foreseeable relevance` to the administration and the enforcement of Member States' tax laws.